Decomposing the Dynamics of the Lorenz 1963 model using Unstable Periodic Orbits: Averages, Transitions, and Quasi-Invariant Sets: TRANSITIONS

 \subsection{Quasi-Invariant Sets}

+We wish to attempt an interpretation of the eigenvectors of $P^{dt}$ corresponding to the subdominant eigenvalues.
+Let $\textbf{w}^{(k)}$ be the eigenvector associated with $\lambda_k$, $k\geq2$.
+This allows us to define two sets $B_1$ and $B_2$:

+where $\varsigma(w_i^{(k)})=sign(w_i^{(k)})$.
+The sets $B_1$ and $B_2$ corresponding to the eigenvectors ${w}^{(k)}$, $k=2,3,4$ are presented in Figure \ref{bundle}.
+We propose that regions characterised by the same colour (red and blue in our figures) are associated with separate bundles of UPOs. {As we will see below, for each eigenvector, the red (blue) regions describe parts of the attractors with positive (negative) anomalies of the density with respect to the invariant one.} The forward trajectory undergoes transitions between the neighbourhood of the UPOs belonging to a bundle, and is repelled with low probability towards the neighbourhood of an UPO belong to the other bundle.
+The closer to one the real part of an eigenvalue, the less efficient is the exchange between regions of different colours in the corresponding mode.
+More precisely, the subdominant eigenvectors ${w}^{(k)}$ provide an ordering of the quasi-invariant structures in terms of "leakiness".

-It is possible to provide further support to the interpretation given above to the geometrical structures determined by the subdominant modes.
-In fact, these resemble the quasi-invariant sets studied by Froyland and Padberg for L-63 \cite{froyland_2009}.
-Loosely speaking, quasi-invariant sets are macroscopic dynamical structure such that the probability of individual trajectories beginning in the subset would leave it in short time is very little (see Appendix \cite{appendix} for more details).
-Let us explore the similarity more in details by adapting the heuristic approach implemented in \cite{froyland_2005,froyland_2008,froyland_2003} and originally proposed by Dellnitz and Junge \cite{dellnitz_1999,dellnitz_1997} to detect quasi-invariant sets.\\
+{Keeping in mind that each individual UPO is an actual invariant set and provides an exact solution of the evolution equations, we propose that our method defines structures that are closely related to the so-called quasi-invariant sets \cite{dellnitz_1999,dellnitz_1997,froyland_2005,froyland_2008,froyland_2003}.
+Loosely speaking, quasi-invariant sets are macroscopic dynamical structures such that the probability of individual trajectories beginning in the subset would leave it in short time is very little (see Appendix \ref{quasi} for more details).
+In particular, the red and blue regions in Figs. \ref{fig: subfig 9a}, \ref{fig: subfig 9b}, and \ref{fig: subfig 9c} closely resemble the structures defined by the first three Fiedler vectors defining the connectivity of the graph describing the mass transport of the L63 model (Figs. 5a,b and 6 in \cite{froyland_2001}).}